dildeepgill/dildeepgill/README.md

 Hi there 👋 I'm Dildeep Gill!
-A front-end web developer based in Brantford, Canada.
+A front-end web developer based in Toronto, Canada.

 A bit about me: